What Is It?

 Our Seattle Energy Code regulates the energy-use features of new and remodeled buildings, including:

-- Building Envelope: controls heat loss and air leakage through the roof, walls, windows, etc.
+- Building Envelope: requirements for roofs, walls, window,s etc. to control heat loss and air leakage

-- Heating, Ventilating and Air Conditioning (HVAC): equipment efficiency, and controls
+- Heating, Ventilation and Air Conditioning (HVAC): efficiency for heating and cooling equipment

 - Metering, plug load controls, transformers, motors, and renewable energy